Lab-Grown vs. Natural Diamonds

-Every day, buyers will lose roughly 30% when they buy a new diamond, be it natural or lab-grown, especially after adding sales tax.
-Additionally, a jeweler’s 20–30% markup should also be added to this equation.
-Moreover, when selling a diamond back to a jeweler, they want to buy it at least 15%–20% off the wholesale market price.
+Buyers will pay a markup on new diamond, be it natural or lab-grown, especially after adding sales tax.
+This would also include a 20-30% jeweler’s markup.
+Additionally, when selling a diamond back to a jeweler, they would want to buy it below the wholesale market price.

 Some individuals are fine with sacrificing the carat weight and buying a natural loose diamond.
-For example, they might go with a 0.5-carat natural diamond instead of a 1-carat lab-made diamond if both are in the price range of $2,000.
-In this case, selling the natural would result in a loss of $900 compared to around $1,500 for the lab-made one.
+For example, they might go with a 0.5-carat natural diamond instead of a 1-carat lab-made diamond if both are priced at $2,000.
+In this case, selling the natural would save $900 compared to around $1,500 for the lab-made one.
 However, is saving an extra $500 worth a lifetime of having a diamond half the size of what you initially wanted?

 Buy Lab Diamond Engagement Rings at Brilliant Earth

-A sense of class comes with owning a diamond.
+A sense of joy comes with owning a diamond.
 As most people describe it, a diamond is a lump of coal subjected to immense pressure.

 Technology has been evolving for thousands of years, and its impact on the diamond industry is undeniable.
 For the past decade, the diamond industry has seen a boom in the growth of lab-made diamonds.